philxan/ScoreTimecode/README.md

    * Linux: ~/Documents/MuseScore4/Plugins
 1. Launch MuseScore
 1. Select the menu item Plugins > Plugin Manager...
-1. Enable Score Timecode
+1. Enable the "Score Timecode" plugin

 To use the plugin:
 1. Select the menu item Plugins > Score Timecode.
-1. Select any number of bars in the staff where you want the time code to be generated.
+1. Select any number of bars in the staff where you want the time code to be written.
 1. Follow the descriptions above for the various options, and click "Apply".

 Release History